 - Make Sure Fitness Tracking is Turned ON

 - Update Apple Watch To the Latest watchOS

 For the perfect tracking, you must wear the watch in your non-primary hand.
 Like if you write and work mostly with the right hand, wear the watch in the left hand.

 The watch should not be too tight or too loose.
 During the day, you should wear it such that it feels comfortable.
 However, during workouts, consider tightening it more than usual, and after finishing, ease it back to a comfy fit.

 Counting may be affected if your Apple Watch is locked.
 Make sure you do not see a tiny lock icon on the watch face.
 If you do, press the Digital Crown and enter the watch passcode.

-- Open Settings → Tap on Privacy.
+- Open the Settings app on your iPhone and tap on Privacy.